benAzouzYassin/benAzouzYassin/README.md

 <details open>
 <summary style="font-size:20px;">About me : </summary>

-I am an CS student who is driven by my thirst for knowledge and deep passion for learning new things about software development.
+I am a CS student who is driven by my thirst for knowledge and deep passion for learning new things about software development.
 I enjoy diving deep into a technology and challenging myself with projects to force myself to learn new things✨.

 </details>